Cata-PPA/Group-Location-Sharing-App/README.md

 Used Redux for state management architecture

-Github workflow quality check for good code practice (details can be seen in Actions tab)
+Github Actions using Gradle for quality check for good code practice (details can be seen in Actions tab)

 Dart Freezed package - code generator for data-classes/unions/pattern-matching/cloning.
 ## Tech stack